-- Customer Assistance Program (CAP) Existing program that uses LIHEAP (Low Income Home Energy Assistance Program) criteria to provide DC Water-funded discounts to low-income residential customers with incomes up to 60 percent of the State Median Income (SMI from Health and Human Services (HHS)).
-Eligible customers receive the first 4 Ccf of water and sewer services, PILOT and ROW, 100 percent discount for the Water System Replacement Fee (WSRF) and 75 percent discount for the CRIAC. - Customer Assistance Program II (CAP2) In FY 2019, DC Water expanded the CAP program forlow-income residential customers who do not qualify for CAP with household income up to 80 percent Area Median Income (AMI).
+Customer Assistance Program (CAP) - Existing program that uses LIHEAP (Low Income Home Energy Assistance Program) criteria to provide DC Water-funded discounts to low-income residential customers with incomes up to 60 percent of the State Median Income (SMI from Health and Human Services (HHS)).
+Eligible customers receive the first 4 Ccf of water and sewer services, PILOT and ROW, 100 percent discount for the Water System Replacement Fee (WSRF) and 75 percent discount for the CRIAC.

+Customer Assistance Program II (CAP2) - In FY 2019, DC Water expanded the CAP program for lowincome residential customers who do not qualify for CAP with household income up to 80 percent Area Median Income (AMI).
 Eligible customers receive a discount of up to 3 Ccf per month for water and sewer services and a 50 percent discount for CRIAC.
-On March 5, 2020, DC Water's Board adopted a proposal to amend regulations to make the CAP2 program permanent. - In FY 2022, CAP2 assisted 711 customers and provided \$338,362 in discounts to low-income customers. - Customer Assistance Program III (CAP3) New District-funded program to provide benefits to DC Water customers with household income greater than 80 percent and up to 100 percent Area Median Income (AMI) who do not qualify for CAP or CAP2.
-Eligible customers receive a 75 percent discount for CRIAC. - In FY 2022, CAP3 assisted 204 customers and provided \$33,026 in discounts. - CRIAC (Clean Rivers Impervious Area Charge) Non-profit Relief Program New District-funded program to provide CRIAC credits to non-profit organizations as determined by the District Department of the Environment (DOEE).
-Eligible customers receive up to 90 percent discount for CRIAC. - In FY 2022, Nonprofit Relief Program assisted 186 non-profit organizations and provided \$866,375 in discounts. - Emergency Residential Relief Program (ERRP) District funded program where eligible - households may receive bill assistance up to \$2,000 as a one-time emergency benefit.
+On March 5, 2020, DC Water's Board adopted a proposal to amend regulations to make the CAP2 program permanent.
+In FY 2024, CAP2 assisted 579 customers and provided \$160,586 in discounts to low-income customers.

+Customer Assistance Program III (CAP3) - New District-funded program to provide benefits to DC Water customers with household income greater than 80 percent and up to 100 percent Area Median Income (AMI) who do not qualify for CAP or CAP2.
+Eligible customers receive a 75 percent discount for CRIAC.
+In FY 2024, CAP3 assisted 29 customers and provided \$4,714 in discounts.

+CRIAC (Clean Rivers Impervious Area Charge) Non-profit Relief Program - New District- funded program to provide CRIAC credits to non-profit organizations as determined by the District Department of the Environment (DOEE).
+Eligible customers receive up to 90 percent discount for CRIAC.
+In FY 2024, Nonprofit Relief Program assisted 185 non-profit organizations and provided \$997,487 in discounts.

+Emergency Residential Relief Program (ERRP) - District funded program where eligible households may receive bill assistance up to \$2,000 as a one-time emergency benefit.
 In FY 2022, ERRP assisted 28 customers and provided \$27,493.
+The program ended in September 2022.

-New Customer Assistance Programs to Mitigate the Impact of COVID-19:

-The COVID-19 pandemic impacted DC Water with declines in commercial, federal, and municipal consumption and increases in delinquencies which impacted revenue.
+New Customer Assistance Programs to Mitigate the Impact of COVID-19 - The COVID-19 pandemic impacted DC Water with declines in commercial, federal, and municipal consumption and increases in delinquencies which impacted revenue.
 In response, DC Water took several strategic and cost reduction initiatives.
 This included delaying non-critical purchases and activities and pausing some hiring as well as modifying operations to protect staff by arranging work from home for most employees.
 DC Water also assessed its critical infrastructure needs and balanced it to its revenue challenges and continued to invest in critical capital programs based on priority.
 Additionally, DC Water also took initiatives to help our customers during the pandemic by reconnecting customers previously disconnected for non-payment, waiving late fees, pausing placing liens, arranging payment plans, and partnering with the District for emergency assistance for those impacted by COVID-19.